 If you want to use mulch in your landscape, experts recommend that you follow these guidelines:

 Turner Pest Control has been protecting homes from termites for over 40 years.
-We offer affordable, effective protection options for any budget and we stand behind our work with a lifetime guarantee.
+We offer affordable, effective protection options for any budget and we stand behind our work.
 Ask about our SMART TurnerGuard program for complete protection with no excluded pests and no termite retreat fees…EVER.Click here to read the full research report from the University of Florida.